 Sharing is caring!

 Conclusion

 There you have the oversized free crochet scarf pattern.
-As you can see, this such an easy and customizable pattern.
-Weather you’re giving it your special touch or following the pattern as is, I hope you loved it.
+This is an easy and customizable pattern.
+Whether you’re adding your special touch or following the pattern as it is, I hope you enjoy it.

+Sharing is caring!